 ▰ Leshnoff Announces 2015–2016 Season

-With four major world premieres, the 2015-16 season will be an exciting one for Baltimore-based composer Jonathan Leshnoff.
+With five major world premieres, the 2015-16 season will be an exciting one for Baltimore-based composer Jonathan Leshnoff.

 The Philadelphia Orchestra will premiere his clarinet concerto April 14-16, 2016.
 Commissioned by The Philadelphia Orchestra, the piece will be performed by principal clarinetist Ricardo Morales under the baton of Yannick Nézet-Séguin.